Akash-vadakkeveetil/Devops/README.md

-<h1 align="center">DevOps</h1>
+<h1 align="center">DevOps 🐋</h1>

 <hr>

 <h2>What is this repo about ?🤔</h2>

-Welcome to my DevOps showcase—an evolving journey from novice to expert.
-Explore freely and share your valuable feedback as I document my growth and learnings in this field.
+🌟 Welcome to my DevOps showcase—an ever-evolving journey from novice to expert! 🚀 Explore freely and share your valuable feedback as I document my growth and learnings in this exciting field.
+Let's embark on this adventure together! 🛠️💡

 <h2>Table of contents 🎯</h2>